automl/SMAC3/docs/advanced_usage/10_continue.rst

 of the previous run from those to continue the run.

 The behavior can be controlled by setting the parameter ``overwrite`` in the facade to True or False, respectively:

-If set to True, SMAC overwrites the run results if a previous run is found that is consistent in the meta data with the current setup.
-If set to False and a previous run is found that is consistent in the meta data, the run is continued.
-If set to False and a previous run is found that is not consistent in the meta data, the user is asked for the exact behaviour (overwrite completely or rename old run first).
+* If set to True, SMAC overwrites the run results if a previous run is found that is consistent in the meta data with the current setup.
+* If set to False and a previous run is found that

+  * is consistent in the meta data, the run is continued.
+  * is not consistent in the meta data, the user is asked for the exact behaviour (overwrite completely or rename old run first).

 .. warning::